Honey Baked Ham Recipe (Copycat)

 Plan for 1/2 or 1 pound of ham per person.
 Choose 1 pound per person if you want leftovers.
 A half ham is usually about 7 or 8 pounds and serves 8-12 people.

-How to cook a Honey Baked Ham
+How to Make a Honey Baked Ham

-Unwrap your beautiful ham and remove all the netting and shrink wrap.
+First, unwrap your beautiful ham and remove all the netting and shrink wrap.
 Often they have a little ham glaze packet sealed inside.
 Toss it in the trash with gusto!
 Sometimes there is a little plastic cap over the bone, take it off.

-Place your ham flat-side down on the a roasting rack in your roasting pan.
+Place your ham flat-side down on the roasting rack in your roasting pan.
 If you don’t have a roasting pan, set a metal cooling rack over a rimmed baking sheet.
 You don’t want your ham getting all soggy sitting in those juices.

 Use your hands to massage the honey mixture into the ham all over, top to bottom, side to side.
 Work it in between the spiral cuts.
 It’s okay if some of the mixture drips into the bottom of your pan.
 Scoop it up and slap it back on the ham.

 Should I bake ham covered or uncovered?

 When baking your glazed ham, you definitely want to cover it with foil!
 A poor ham gets all dried out if you bake it uncovered, even if you have smothered it with glaze as we have.
 Add about a cup of water to the bottom of your roasting pan to keep everything nice and moist.

 Bake for about 20 minutes per pound of ham.
 (You can also slow cook it!
 See recipe for details.)